atenfyr/UAssetAPI/docs/src/api/uassetapi.unversioned.usmap.md

 ### **Usmap(UsmapBinaryReader)**

-Reads a .usmap file from a BinaryReader and initializes a new instance of the [Usmap](./uassetapi.unversioned.usmap.md) class to store its data in memory.
+Reads a .usmap file from a UsmapBinaryReader and initializes a new instance of the [Usmap](./uassetapi.unversioned.usmap.md) class to store its data in memory.

 ```csharp
 public Usmap(UsmapBinaryReader reader)